esper-io/console_docs/docs/provisioning-methods/zte.md

 ![download](./images/ZTE/3-downloadCOnfig.png)

 Login to the Esper Console and navigate to the Device and Group section.
 Click a QR code icon associated with the group you want to configure with ZTE and click the “Download Config” button at the bottom of the pop-up window with your QR code.
-Open the downloaded JSON config file, and you will need to copy the following contents.
+Open the downloaded JSON config file, and you will need to copy the following contents:

+**Note:** In the downloaded config file, there will be a section of the code that is not needed.
+Copy only the section below, and use a formatter such as [JSON formatter](https://jsonformatter.curiousconcept.com/) to ensure the code is correctly formatted.

 ```json
  {
    "android.app.extra.PROVISIONING_LEAVE_ALL_SYSTEM_APPS_ENABLED":true,